Employee satisfaction is not the same as employee engagement, it is only one of the three essential components.Continue reading

 The Five Employee Engagement Drivers

-Meaning: Your work has purpose beyond the job itself.
+Meaning: Your work has purpose beyond the work itself.

 Employees experience meaning when their work has purpose beyond the job itself.
 Technology companies lead all industries with 78 percent of employees answering “agree” or “strongly agree” when responding to: “My job provides me with a sense of meaning and purpose.”
 Surprisingly, Healthcare ranks fourth in Meaning, even though many would say organizations in this category are “directly responsible for saving lives.”
 Government and Utilities occupy the lowest two spots, at only 60 and 56 percent favorable responses respectively.
 Our research shows that organizations that operate under strict regulations sometimes make it difficult for employees to feel purpose in their work.